hackBCA/hackBCAV-VueJS/README.md

 <Todos :todos="this.sampleTodos" />
 ```

-Just like that, we are rendering our samples to the screen!
+Just like that, we are rendering our samples to the screen! :tada:

 ![Todos as a list](pictures/todos-initial.png)